Drew Major: SuperSet Software

 In 1983, Ray Noorda took over leadership of Novell and engaged the SuperSet group to work on networking products.
 The team was originally assigned to create a CP/M disk sharing system to help network the CP/M hardware that Novell was selling at the time.
 Under Ray Noorda's leadership, the group developed a successful file sharing system for the newly introduced IBM-compatible PC.

 The group also wrote a text-mode game called Snipes and used it to test the new network and demonstrate its capabilities.

 Novell

 Major joined Novell in 1983, and his partners Kyle Powell, Dale Neibaur, and Mark Hurst began to work in enabling PCs to share files and other resources via a local area network (LAN).
 Major was the lead architect and developer of the NetWare operating system for over 15 years.
 Major left Novell in 2003.

+In 1995, Byte named him as one of the twenty people with the greatest impact on microcomputing.

 Move Networks

-After leaving Novell, Major co-founded video networking company Move Networks, Inc. The company began to experience financial problems in 2010 for failing to deliver on key technologies, which resulted in some of its larger customers abandoning the company's technology.
-The company was subsequently acquired for 45 million dollars by EchoStar, Inc. in January 2011.